 Sieges, starvation, and salvation: the First Crusade explained

-But, once more, it had been over twenty years since that had occurred, so it seems like an unlikely cause.
+But, once more, it had been over twenty years since that had occurred, so it seems like an unlikely primary cause.

 It appears that the emperor may have expected the pope to send paid mercenaries.

-Ultimately, Pope Urban II may have simply used the letter as a useful pretext to retake Jerusalem and unite Christendom against Islam.
+Instead, Pope Urban II may have simply used the letter as a useful pretext to retake Jerusalem and unite Christendom against Islam.

 Preparations for crusade